enisdenjo/slides/slides/spec-agnostic-executor-for-federated-graphql.md

 - The spec agnostic GraphQL composite schema planner, executor and explainer

 - Heads up, the library is being actively developed and is NOT published anywhere as of right now
-- You can visit the respository though, dig through the tests and fixtures to get an idea of its inner workings -->
+- You can visit the repository though, dig through the tests and fixtures to get an idea of its inner workings -->

 ---